 Additional Information for Event Organizers:

-Orienteering Canada requires that for each event, the following items must be recorded and kept for a minimum of 5 years:
+As of July 1, 2021, Alberta does not have any specific health regulations except if you have symptoms or have been exposed to Covid-19.
+However, our insurance and Orienteering Canada requirements are for each event, the following items must be recorded and kept for a minimum of 5 years:

 - location, date, and time of event (on paper or on website)